Sometimes, an astonished someone just has to scream: "OH MY GOD!!!"

 - South Park:

 - The oft-repeated line, "OH MY GOD!
-They Killed Kenny!
-You bastards!"
+They killed Kenny!"

 - Randy Marsh gets two separate Big OMGs when he realizes every senior citizen in town is driving at the same time.